cdelorme/system-setup/linux/debian/wheezy/template.md

 _I often assign a static IP but that cannot be automated.
 I do this to prevent conflicts and make it easier to know my target for SSH access or other activities._

+If you did **not** set a domain name during installation, you can do so now manually.
 For a fully qualified domain name we want to add two bits to `/etc/hosts`:

     127.0.1.1 hostname.domain.dev hostname